On Sunday, the 24th of April 2022 at around 8 a.m., a group of 4 people from Afghanistan reportedly got pushed back from Croatia to Bosnia.

-The respondent described that the group had started walking from the Bosnian town of Velika Kladuša at 1 a.m..
-After approximately 7 hours of walking through the so-called “jungle” [forest], they encountered 2 persons in a vehicle in Ruševica near the village of Cetingrad (coordinates: 45°18’06.63 “N 15°73’23.31 “E).
+The respondent described that the group had started walking from the Bosnian town of Velika Kladuša at 1 a.m.
+After what he reported as 7 hours of walking through the so-called “jungle” [forest], they allegledly encountered 2 persons in a vehicle in Ruševica near the village of Cetingrad (45.301842, 16.223142).
 The respondent described the vehicle as a white transport van with “policija” written on blue stripes on the sides.
-The people who got out of the car were wearing blue uniforms.
-This suggests that they were regular Croatian police officers.
+The respondent explained that the people who got out of the car were wearing blue uniforms, described as similar to the Croatia police’s.

-Reportedly, one police officer asked the group, how old they were.
-After the group responded, the officers started to check their bags.
-The respondent had to undress completely while the other members of the group had to show their phones and money.
+Reportedly, one man in uniform asked the group how old they were.
+After the group responded, the uniformed men started to check their bags.
+The respondent reported that he had to undress completely while the other members of the group had to show their phones and money.

 “They were good policemen, they spoke good with us and after they checked us, they gave back the phone and money.”

-At around 10 a.m., reinforcement arrived with 4 people, and the 2 previous police officers left.
-The respondent described that the arriving persons were wearing black uniforms.
-This description matches the uniforms normally worn by the Croatian Intervention Police officers.
-The Croatian Intervention Police officers arrived in vans.
-The interviewee described a white van without windows in the back and blue stripes with the word “Policija” written on it.
+At around 10 a.m., 4 now people arrived, and the 2 previous uniformed men left.
+The respondent stated that the arriving persons were wearing black uniforms, described as similar to the ones usually worn by the Croatian Intervention Police.
+The interviewee declared that they arrived in a white van without windows in the back and blue stripes with the word “Policija” written on it.

-The police officers asked the group members where they wanted to go.
+The men in uniform reportedly asked the group members where they wanted to go.
 The respondent answered that they were heading towards Italy to go to Germany.

 “They were really bad, they said: ‘You wanna go to Italy?’, I told them ‘yes, Italy’, they laughed, ‘okay, come, I’m gonna bring you to Italy.’”

-That being said, the police officers started to push them into the van.
-The inside was equipped with two benches and the respondent related that there were already 4 Afghan people inside.
+The respondent added that then, the uniformed men started to push them into the van.
+The inside was described as equipped with two benches and the respondent related that there were already 4 Afghan people inside.
 According to the respondent, some of these people had to throw up due to erratic car driving that went on for what felt like 3-4 hours.
-At 2 p.m. the van arrived at the Croatian side of the Bosnian border (44°82’55.11 “N 15°72’79.17 “E), way more south of the place where the group had entered the country.
-One officer told the people to leave the car, set the dogs on them, and said, “go fast, fast!”.
-The group crossed the border and had to walk back to Bihać for around 5 hours.
+At 2 p.m. the van arrived at the Croatian side of the Bosnian border (44.825334, 15.728720), way more south of the place where the group had entered the country.
+The respondent reported that one man in uniform told the people to leave the car, set the dogs on them, and said, “go fast, fast!”.
+The group crossed the border and had to walk back to Bihać.